gaolbreaker/ef-status-monitor/README.md

 #### Project-Period

-A **project** is a period/period basis specially defined by the user to last a specific amount of time (e.g., 18 days).
+A **project-period** is a period/period basis specially defined by the user to last a specific amount of time (e.g., 18 days).

 ## Design Elements